Parthian Books: Translation

 Parthian Books works in partnership with Il Caduceo literary agency in Genoa who represents their writers in translation.
 Parthian has developed translation links throughout Europe and beyond, and its books have appeared in fifteen foreign language editions including French, Italian, Spanish, Arabic, Turkish, Danish, Portuguese and Russian.
 Parthian has also recently announced its first book deal with New Star publications in China for the thriller The Colour of a Dog Running Away by Richard Gwyn.

 As with his debut short fiction collection, All The Places We Lived, the Serbian language rights for Richard Owain Roberts' debut novel, The Guardian's Not The Booker prize winning Hello Friend We Missed You, have been acquired by Partizanska Knjiga, the first time Parthian Books have sold foreign translation rights ahead of English language publication.
 According to the publishing editor, "Roberts follows Jarett Kobek, Ben Lerner and Miranda July as the latest English-language novelist to have his work translated into Serbian."

 Parthian also publishes titles translated into English from Basque, Catalan, German, Spanish and Welsh, including To Bury the Dead by Ignacio Martínez de Pisón, Under the Dust by Jordi Coca, The Bridge Over the River by Johannes Gramich, Strange Language: An Anthology of Basque Short Stories edited by Mari Jose Olaziregi, and Martha, Jac and Shanco by Caryl Lewis.
 In 2015, the publisher launched the Europa Carnivale series, with the intention of releasing translations of works originally published in German, Polish, Slovak, Spanish and Turkish.

 In 2016, Parthian was awarded money by the India Wales Fund for a collaborative literature project called The Valley, The City, The Village.
 The project saw the publication in 2018 of a writing anthology curated by three Welsh writers and three Indian writers.
 In early 2017, the three Welsh writers visited India to engage with the culture and take part in writing and reading events.
 In spring 2017, the three Indian authors will visit Wales.
 The project was run in collaboration with Bee Books, an English publisher in Kolkata, India.
 The writers blogged about their experiences, and made use of them for an anthology.

 Notable Writers

-Some of the many authors that Parthian Books has published include Richard Owain Roberts, Auguste Courteau, Alys Conran, Peter Lord, Cynan Jones, Rebecca F John, Tristan Hughes, Deborah Kay Davies, Max Boyce, Professor Dai Smith, Rachel Trezise, Susmita Bhattacharya, Lewis Davies, Glen Peters and Jeni Williams.
+Some of the many authors that Parthian Books has published include Richard Owain Roberts, Auguste Courteau, Alys Conran, Peter Lord, Cynan Jones, Rebecca F. John, Tristan Hughes, Jemma L King, Deborah Kay Davies, Max Boyce, Professor Dai Smith, Rachel Trezise, Susmita Bhattacharya, Lewis Davies, Glen Peters and Jeni Williams.